 #3 – Poor monthly budgets

 This top-level overview also allows you to identify ‘problem areas’ in your budgets, such as any direct debits you don’t need – like forgotten gym memberships or a costly utility bill that you haven’t renegotiated for years (you would be surprised what you could save with a simple phone call or half an hour on a utility comparisons website like uSwitch.
-Fighting these mini battles for cash savings can help stop the money hemorrhaging and add up to quite the substantial lump sum over time!
+Fighting these mini battles for cash savings can help stop the money hemorrhaging and add up to quite a substantial lump sum over time!

 #4 – Not knowing HOW to save